Congratulations to Honor Leahy, Boren Scholar to China!

 Please discuss the following points in one integrated essay, giving equal attention to each point:

 - Explain the significance of your proposed region, country, and language to U.S. national security.
 The Boren Awards recognize a broad definition of national security, but you should make a specific, detailed, and focused argument.

-- Describe how the country, language, and study abroad program you selected will help you achieve your academic and career goals, including your plans to fulfill the service requirement.
+- Describe how the country, language, and study abroad program you selected will help you achieve your career goals, including your plans to fulfill the service requirement.
 If appropriate, you may also include relevant past academic, extracurricular, volunteer, internship, and professional experience.
 Be specific.

-Part II: Study Abroad Program Description (both the preferred and alternate programs)
+Essay Two: Study Abroad Program Description (both the preferred and alternate programs, if applicable)